Roamtech-Solutions/infrastructure/docs/service-configuration.md

 ### `secrets`

-Secret values can be safely stored and acessed in the `secrets` by the service by using the `secrets` property:
+Secret values can be safely stored and acessed in environment variables by the service by using the `secrets` property:

 ```yaml
 secrets: